 The term "roll up your sleeves" is a way of life on our critter farm.
-From digging in the dirt, to slinging chicken manure for our red worms, to preventing crickets from turning into cannibals, we are always shoulder deep in something messy.
+From digging in the dirt, to slinging chicken manure for our black soldier fly larvae, to preventing crickets from turning into cannibals, we are always shoulder deep in something messy.
 But it's something that we've been doing for generations.
 And it's something that comes natural.
 We're down to earth people that enjoy the creatures that crawl and squirm, and we enjoy the company of any one that respects the fruit of their labor.

 Our crickets are the Acheta domesticus.
 And since I'm sure none of you know what that means, they are colloquially known as the house cricket.
 But we also offer banded crickets as well.
 We raise them in healthy environments, routinely rotating their bedding and environment to maintain sanitation, so that your pet gecko or dragon will have the healthiest food sources available.
 And due to this healthy environment, we're able to offer our live crickets online.

 Crickets are prolific breeders.
 And raising them in the proper environment can yield great results, so long as you're actually trying to raise crickets.
 If crickets are breeding in your home without your permission, you man need to call an exterminator.
 Or let your bearded dragon out of her cage.

 We also give everyone a chance to win free crickets for a year.
 Every month, we announce a new winner.
 Participants need to post a picture of their beautiful bearded dragon. leopard gecko, tarantula, or other exotic pet.
 And the post that receives the most Critter Gold at the end of the month will win a year supply of free crickets.